Netherlands beats host Qatar 2-0 to advance at World Cup

 NEXT

-In the round of 16, the Netherlands will face the second-placed team in Group B, which features England, Iran, the United States and Wales.
+In the round of 16 on Saturday, the Netherlands will face the second-place team from Group B, which includes England, Iran, the United States and Wales.

 Andrew Dampf is at https://twitter.com/AndrewDampf